AzumattDev/WardIsLove/README.md

 #### Windows (Steam)
 1. Locate your game folder manually or start Steam client and :
-   a.
-Right click the Valheim game in your steam library
+   1. Right click the Valheim game in your steam library
-   b.
-"Go to Manage" -> "Browse local files"
+   2. "Go to Manage" -> "Browse local files"
-   c.
-Steam should open your game folder
+   3. Steam should open your game folder
 2. Extract the contents of the archive.
 Put the DLL into BepInEx\plugins the other files are needed for the thunderstore upload and can be ignored.
 3. Locate azumatt.WardIsLove.cfg under BepInEx\config and configure the mod to your needs